StackVista/stackstate-docs/setup/installation/kubernetes_install/customize_config.md

 {% endtabs %}

 {% hint style="info" %}
-For the StackState `server` service, environment variables will override [custom configuration set using `config`](customize_config.md#custom-configuration-for-stackstate-server).
+For the StackState `api` service, environment variables will override [custom configuration set using `config`](customize_config.md#custom-configuration-for-stackstate-api).
 {% endhint %}

 * Full details on the naming of all the different services can be found in the in the [StackState Helm chart readme](https://github.com/StackVista/helm-charts/blob/master/stable/stackstate).